CSUJAY/Chat-Application/README.md

 # Chat-Application
-This is a real time chat application website
+This is a real time web chat application